burnedram/eBoot/README.md

 Hostnames (such as localhost) or loopback addresses (such as 127.0.0.1) doesn't always work so use the machines internal IP for best results.

 ## make apache-alias
-Adds an apache2 [Alias](https://httpd.apache.org/docs/current/mod/mod_alias.html#alias) so that the eBot frontend is accessible from /eBot-CSGO.
+Adds an apache2 [VirtualHost](https://httpd.apache.org/docs/2.4/vhosts/examples.html) so that the eBot frontend is accessible from a browser.
+The target is named apache-alias because of reasons.

 ## make run
 Runs eBot as the user 'ebotv3'